 Dr. M. Andrea Azcarate-Peril, Director

 M. Andrea Azcarate-Peril, Ph.
-D. is Assistant Professor of Cell Biology and Physiology in the School of Medicine at UNC Chapel Hill.
+D. is Assistant Professor of Medicine in the School of Medicine at UNC Chapel Hill.
 Dr. Azcarate-Peril currently conducts research in modulation of the host-associated microbiota by prebiotics and probiotics.
 She has extensive experience in physiology and functional genomics of probiotic strains.
 Dr. Azcarate-Peril uses molecular biology, genomics, and next-generation sequencing tools to address questions relevant to the role of the intestinal microbiota in human health and disease.

 Dr. Butz is the Technical Director of the Microbiome Core Facility.
 She got her Ph.
 D in Genetics in Kiev, Ukraine and has been a postdoctoral fellow at Lerner Research Institute Cleveland Clinic Foundation and at Department of Genetics at UNC.
 She also had a previous appointment as a Research Associate at the Division of Pharmacotherapy and Experimental Therapeutic (School of Pharmacy, UNC).
 Dr. Butz provides research support to investigators in the study of complex microbial communities using molecular techniques and in particular, Next Generation Sequencing platforms.
 She possesses an extensive experience in classical methods and modern techniques of cellular and molecular biology with emphasis on assay design and development, providing her ability to design, perform and interpret experiments in order to analyze complex microbial populations.
 Dr. Butz has published the results of her research in peer-reviewed journals and book chapters, participated in national and international meetings and has been a recipient of a Ruth L. Kirschstein NRSA Postdoctoral Research Training Grant.